-Timberborn is a game focused on water, and water is the lifeblood of beavers everywhere.
-And while that revolves around dams, they aren't always the answer, especially in the barren parts of the map where the water never flows.
+Timberborn is a game focused on water, the lifeblood of beavers everywhere.
+While dams are central to managing water, they aren’t always the solution, especially in arid areas where water never flows.

-What if you have a high and dry plateau above the waterline that would be perfect for a carrot farm or you're looking for an early-game way of expanding away from the river?
-Learning about Timberborn's Water Dumps is a good way to begin.
+What if you have a high, dry plateau above the waterline that would be perfect for a carrot farm, or you’re looking for an early-game way to expand away from the river?
+Learning about Timberborn’s Water Dumps is a great way to start.

 Timberborn Water Dump Guide